Japan's ex-leader Shinzo Abe assassinated during a speech | Politics

 When he resigned as prime minister, Abe said he had a recurrence of the ulcerative colitis he'd had since he was a teenager.

-He told reporters at the time that it was “gut wrenching” to leave many of his goals unfinished.
-He spoke of his failure to resolve the issue of Japanese abducted years ago by North Korea, a territorial dispute with Russia and a revision of Japan's war-renouncing constitution.
+He told reporters at the time it was difficult to leave many of his goals unfinished, especially his failure to resolve the issue of Japanese abducted years ago by North Korea, a territorial dispute with Russia, and a revision of Japan's war-renouncing constitution.

 That last goal made him a divisive figure.
 His ultra-nationalism riled the Koreas and China, and his push to create what he saw as a more normal defense posture angered many Japanese.
 Abe failed to achieve his cherished goal of formally rewriting the U.S.-drafted pacifist constitution because of poor public support.